unoplatform/uno.toolkit.ui/doc/controls/NavigationBar.md

 * When given a `string`, its text will be displayed instead of the icon.
 * When given a `FrameworkElement`:
-	* it will be displayed instead of the `Icon`, if the latter is not set
+	* it will be displayed instead of the `Icon` if the latter is not set
 	* the native pressed state and tooltip (Android only) won't work
 * Make sure to set `Icon` to null, as it takes priority over `Content`.